Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Work in Progress
 ----------------

 :term:`Particl Project` is an ever-ongoing work in progress.
 Every day, it gets better, easier to use, and more accessible.
-Exciting new projects and features constantly emerge to help the :term:`Particl ecosystem <Particl Ecosystem>` thrive.
+Exciting new projects and features on `the roadmap <https://particl.news/new-roadmap-2021/>`_ or directly from community members constantly emerge to help the :term:`Particl ecosystem <Particl Ecosystem>` thrive.

-Be a part of it – as a customer, vendor, promoter, developer, manager, or any other void you can fill with your passion.
+Be a part of it – as a customer, vendor, promoter, developer, manager, or any other role you can bring your passion to.

 .. admonition:: Action